Sunday, July 28, 2013

 Birthday Boy

-To compensate for this neglect we were suddenly surrounded by imperious waiters, offered discounts on our meal (we hadn’t ordered yet!) and proffered plates of appetisers as tempting “typical Sicilian starters” to keep the boiling Cap’n happy.
+To compensate for this neglect we were suddenly surrounded by imperious waiters, offered discounts on our meal (we hadn’t even ordered yet!) and proffered plates of appetisers as tempting “typical Sicilian starters” to keep the boiling Cap’n happy.
 We weren’t offered a menu but rather told what we were to eat.
 This charade had something to do with translating Italian to English (we think).
 The Cap’n steamed.
 Finally, out of the chaos, our order was settled and we asked for a glass of wine.
 Then we waited.

 The appetiser and entrée arrived at the same time, plonked on the table.
 Eventually, our mains arrived, first separately, then finally together (after waiting) but when the Cap’n asked for another glass of wine – we waited again.
 Giving up, we called for the bill.
 It arrived with promptness not previously experienced.
 We paid up and left.
 They could wait for a tip….